Lightning is Life

 RAIN was very much needed.
 Some of my seeds slowly germinated, but others showed no sign of life.

-Then we got a huge lightening storm overnight and the next day everything was bigger and greener.
+Then we got a huge lightning storm overnight and the next day everything was bigger and greener.
 Why?

-In this edition we'll discuss the effect lightening has on plants and why, and also check out some of the first fruits of the season.
+In this edition we'll discuss the effect lightning has on plants and why, and also check out some of the first fruits of the season.

-During a thunder and lightening storm, it's obvious that the rain is beneficial for thirsty plants, but also the lightening plays a major role.
+During a thunder and lightning storm, it's obvious that the rain is beneficial for thirsty plants, but also the lightening plays a major role.

 Lightning plays a crucial role in the growth of plants, and here's how.
 Firstly, it's important to understand that plants require nitrogen for their growth.
 Earth's atmosphere contains about 78% to 79% nitrogen, but this nitrogen is in a form that most plants cannot absorb or use.
 This is where lightning comes into the picture.
 Read More ...